mesosphere/dcos-docs-site/pages/dkp/konvoy/1.4/release-notes/index.md

 - The command `konvoy config images save` now saves the tars with the `konvoy` binary and the `images.json` file in the `images/` directory.
 - New command `konvoy config images load` loads docker image tars from a local `images/` directory.
 - The command `konvoy config images seed` first checks for local docker image tars in the `images/` directory before trying to pull it from a remote repo.
-- The air gapped release tar now contains an `images/` directory with all required images.
+- The air-gapped release tar now contains an `images/` directory with all required images.

 #### Addons improvements